jimniels/blog/posts/2024-11-20-bad-captchas.md

 [I like to visit links](https://blog.jim-nielsen.com/2024/treating-the-symptoms/).
 I am connoisseur of it.
 I love the feeling of landing on something you didn’t expect — which is precisely what happened.

 I landed on a site that had one of those Cloudflare-esque  “prove you're human” captchas.
 That didn’t seem particularly abnormal.
-Lots of website owners these days  use these to help protect them from malicious activities like DDoS attacks.
+Lots of website owners these days  use them for protection against malicious activities like DDoS attacks.

 Anyhow, the page had a little graphic that said: “Press ‘Allow' to prove you are not a robot.”